-The late evening and early morning sky is the place to look this month.
+The early evening and early morning sky is the place to look this month.

-Rising around midnight (12:38am EST at month’s start and 10:55pm EST by month’s end) is the largest planet in our Solar System, Jupiter.
-Jupiter is in the constellation Libra and is easy to find as it is the brightest object is that part of the sky.
+Jupiter, the largest planet in our Solar System, spends the month in the constellation Ophiuchus.
 Binoculars will show you the four largest moons known as the Galilean satellites and small aperture telescopes will show one or two of the Jovian clouds belts.
-On the 7th, the Jovian giant rises with the last quarter Moon and on the 8th, Jupiter is to the south (right) of the Moon.
+On the 1st and 28th, the waning crescent Moon will be below the gas giant.

-Activity has been quite low in past years at around 6 per hour, however there have been some surprises with bursts of 20-30 per hour in 1974 and 1980 over a few hours.
+Activity has been quite low in past years at around six per hour, however there have been some surprises with bursts of 20-30 per hour in 1974 and 1980.
 Given these sporadic outbursts, observers are always on alert and actively watching this shower.
-This year, it’s last quarter Moon at the peak (on the morning of the 8th), however with activity from this shower spread over a month, the chances of catching a alpha-Centaurids or two when the Moon is more favourable are good.
+This year, the Moon is a waxing crescent, setting at 9:25pm (AEDT) on the evening of the 7th so the glow from the Moon will not interfere with observations at the peak on the morning of the 8th.

 Wishing you clear skies and see you next month under the stars!